ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 Level 2-4 Systems
 ===================

 On non-Level 1 platforms, users must install the required libraries before building the UFS WM.
-Once these prerequisite libraries are installed, applications and the WM should build and run successfully.
+Additionally, users must stage the required data in order to run regression tests.
+Once the prerequisite libraries are installed, and the data has been staged, the WM should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no testing is conducted on these systems.

 ===================================================
 UFS Weather Model Hierarchical Repository Structure